American Federal Mortgage Corporation Review 2023

 Lastly, there are many resources available on the lender’s website, including a text chat feature to answer any questions you might have before applying and several calculators, such as a mortgage payment calculator and a rent versus buy calculator.

 To get started with a loan from American Federal Mortgage, you can call the lender at 888-321-4687.

 Refinancing with American Federal Mortgage Corporation

-Breakdown of American Federal Mortgage Corporation overall review score
+Alternatives to American Federal Mortgage Corporation

 - Better mortgage review – Another tech-forward lender available in the majority of states